natalieagus/50005/docs/Problem Set/04-synchronisation.md

 </pre>

 <p>
-This ensures the consumer only waits when needed and always rechecks the shared condition after being woken up, handling both missed signals and spurious wakeups correctly.
+This ensures that `ready` is not stale and consumer only waits when needed.
+It also always rechecks the shared condition after being woken up, handling both missed signals and spurious wakeups correctly.
 </p>